Sharpening: Straight edges

 Many implements have a cutting edge which is essentially straight.
 Knives, chisels, straight-edge razors, and scissors are examples.
 Sharpening a straight edge is relatively simple, and can be done by using either a simple sharpening device which is very easy to use but will not produce the best possible results, or by the skillful use of oil or water grinding stones, grinding wheels, hones, etc.

 Sharpening these implements can be expressed as the creation of two intersecting planes which produce an edge that is sharp enough to cut through the target material.
 For example, the blade of a steel knife is ground to a bevel so that the two sides of the blade meet.
 This edge is then refined by honing until the blade is capable of cutting.

 The extent to which this honing takes place depends upon the intended use of the tool or implement.
 For some applications an edge with a certain amount of jaggedness is acceptable, or even desirable, as this creates a serrated cutting edge.
 In other applications the edge must be as smooth as possible.

 Steeling

 Sharpening straight edges (knives, chisels, etc.) by hand can be divided into phases.
 First the edge is sharpened with an abrasive sharpening stone, or a succession of increasingly fine stones, which shape the blade by removing material; the finer the abrasive the finer the finish.
 Then the edge may be stropped by polishing the edge with a fine abrasive such as rouge or tripoli on a piece of stout leather or canvas.
-The edge may be steeled or honed by passing the blade against a hard metal or ceramic "steel" which plastically deforms and straightens the material of the blade's edge which may have been rolled over irregularly in use, but not enough to need complete rehappening.
+The edge may be steeled or honed by passing the blade against a hard metal or ceramic "steel" which plastically deforms and straightens the material of the blade's edge which may have been rolled over irregularly in use, but not enough to need complete resharpening.